jlesage/docker-baseimage-gui/README.md

   - Type of the window.

 To find the value of a property for a particular window:
-  - While the container is running, start the `xprop` tool on it:
+  - While the container is running, start the `xprop` tool:
 ```shell
 docker exec [container name or id] env DISPLAY=:0 xprop
 ```